anthrax3/ec2-puppet-deploy/README.md

 user is configured with sudo access for sudo commands to work (obviously).

 ## Deploying Puppet Manifests to Puppetmasters

-To deploy puppet to an environment run `./deploy <env>` where `<env>` is the environment you want to deploy to. `fabric` will then SSH onto the puppet masters (via the correct jumpbox) and run the given deployment commands.
+To deploy puppet to an environment run `./deploy -e ENVIRONMENT`, where `ENVIRONMENT` matches the tag you've specified for the environment to deploy to. `fabric` will then SSH onto the puppet masters (via the correct jumpbox) and run the given deployment commands.